CarlsonCarlson/grahamBot/README.md

 Dividend record should be uninterrupted for 20 years(complete) <br>

 ## Strong financial condition
-quarterly balance sheet spider is all that is required <br>
 total assets - total liabilities / total assets > 0.5 (Intelligent Investor 1949)<br>
 Long-term debt should be less than net working capital (current assets - current liabilities) (Intelligent Investor 1972)<br>
 (for industrial firms) Current ratio should be greater than 2.
 Current assets should be at least twice current liabilities<br>